Tzarnal/Buzzbox/README.md

 * 7: Mana Cost
 * 8: Attack
 * 9: Health/Durability
+* 10: Flavortext

 All decimal numbers are in represented in unary, numbers over 20 are not special cased.
 All text is lowercased except for keyword tokens, those are all uppercase.

+The flavortext field is optional.

 ### Common elements

 Individual cards are separated by two newlines because that is the seperator mtg-rnn expects.
 Markup like `[x]`, `<b></b>` and `<i></i>` is removed, at best it does nothing at worst it confuses the network.
 Newlines are replaced by spaces.
-Hearthstone cards are simple enough they don't need newlines to clarify how to read them, however blizzard likes to insert newlines manually at times to make the text flower nicer.
+Hearthstone cards are simple enough they don't need newlines to clarify how to read them, however blizzard likes to insert newlines manually at times to make the text flowe nicer.
 Keywords like Battlecry and Deathrattle are replaced by token strings like $DR$, this makes the network better at using them and makes it easier to reinsert markup like `<b></b>`.